-It's time to prep for your next party.
+It's time to prep for your next holiday party.
 You look around your kitchen and realize you have plenty of decorations, but there's nothing to use to make your drinks festive and fun.
 What do you do?

 Don't worry; there's still time to get together some sugar-coated cranberries for the party!